BlackPythonDevs/blackpythondevs/how_to/create_a_local_bpd_chapter.md

 # How to Create a Local BPD Chapter

-To create one in your local community, send in your email request to meetups@blackpythondevs.com
+To create a BPD chapter in your local community, send an email request to `meetups@blackpythondevs.com`.

 Local BPD chapters are ran via [meetup.com](https://www.meetup.com/pro/black-python-devs/)